 Because we are in such protected waters, we do take kids on our kayak tours.
 We often refer to our island world as magical.
 It truly is a wonderland made for children and adults alike.
 It tends to turn grownups back into kids.
 The inter-tidal zone is incredible (Kachemak Bay is considered the richest marine ecosystem of its type for North Pacific waters.
 There is just so much subject matter).

-Looking out on the cove, I can rely on seeing our Oldman, the otter, at some point during the day, and the seals come around regularly.
+Looking out on the cove, we can rely on seeing our Old Man, the otter, at some point during the day, and the seals come around regularly.
 The harbor porpoises are in off and on almost every day and Octavian the octopus guards the beach for us!
 Edgar J. Swoop, the eagle that lives on the island, can be seen any time of the day he may be swooping down to the water surface to catch fish!
-When the actor Jim Carey went kayaking with us he said he felt like he had stepped into the Discovery Channel.
+When the actor Jim Carrey went kayaking with us he said he felt like he had stepped into the Discovery Channel.
 Kids love it here and it was really made for them as you will see when you and your family come to visit!
-I bet that the kids won’t get enough of the inter-tidal zone critters- they are just that way!
+We bet that the kids won’t get enough of the inter-tidal zone critters- they are just that way!
 Just know that there is plenty to keep them enthralled.
-Check out our little slide show at http://picasaweb.google.com/aseasideadventure/ASeasideAdventure

 The waters of Kachemak Bay are rich in seafood.
-Halibut, salmon, rockfish and cod are abundant.
-You can fish from shore or from a kayak, a memorable unique and traditional way of catching dinner.
-We might also be able to arrange a fishing charters for our guests who stay in the cabin for a while.
-Rates vary depending on what you want to do.
+Halibut, salmon, rockfish, and cod are abundant.
+You can fish from shore or from a kayak, a memorable, unique, and traditional way of catching dinner.

 Prices for kayak tours are quoted per person with a minimum of two people.